-As a result of this review, the Board affirmatively determined that all the directors nominated for election at the Annual Meeting are independent of the Company and its management with the exception of our CEO Marguerite Nader, and our former CEO Mr. Heneghan.
+As a result of this review, the Board affirmatively determined that all the directors nominated for election at the Annual Meeting are independent of the Company and its management with the exception of our CEO Marguerite Nader.
 The Board determined that none of the independent directors has or had a material relationship with the Company other than being a director and/or a stockholder of the Company.